yutongw0427/datathon/README.md

 ### When validating the code, all datasets have to be under the same folder with code.

-Code and Datasets are all in the zipfile Datasets_Code

-1. Part 1.csv ...
-Part 5.csv
+Code and Datasets are all in the zipfile Datasets_Code besides the Part 1.csv ...
+Part 5.csv.

-2. uszips.csv
+1. uszips.csv

-3. pop-by-zip-code.csv
+2. pop-by-zip-code.csv

-4. Median_age_by_ZIP_code.csv
+3. Median_age_by_ZIP_code.csv

-5. 12zpallagi.csv (in the zip_ Individual Income Tax Statistics.zip)
+4. 12zpallagi.csv (in the zip_ Individual Income Tax Statistics.zip)

-6. state_sales_tax_rate.csv
+5. state_sales_tax_rate.csv

-7. unemp_rate.csv
+6. unemp_rate.csv